sboinot/botframework-solutions/docs/_docs/skills/tutorials/migrate-to-new-skill/csharp/1-how-to.md

     };

     ```

+9. Keep using the MultiProviderAuthDialog (No action needed)

+    In the previous model the parent bot (VA) is the responsible for performing OAuth tasks by acting on behalf of a skill thus ensuring a common, shared authentication experience across an assistant.
+With this new release, Skills can now perform their own authentication requests and still benefit from a shared trust boundary.

+    The existing `MultiProviderAuthDialog` if used will automatically adapt to this change and no changes are required.
+As required you can switch to using the `OAuthPrompt` directly.

 > A change to the Skill Manifest schema is expected shortly, this document will be updated to reflect additional steps when complete.